Europe to tell G20 UK economy, banks are resilient despite Brexit

 The Organisation for Economic Cooperation and Development (OECD), which has the task of monitoring the G20 reforms, said in February that despite progress in tackling some of the main challenges, "the slowdown in the pace of reforms observed in 2013-14 has continued in 2015".

-The G20 should implement the principles for structural reforms and prioritize among the needed reforms according to specific features of individual economies, the European document said.
+The G20 should implement the principles for structural reforms and prioritise among the needed reforms according to specific features of individual economies, the European document said.
+(Editing by Jacqueline Wong)